Manual

 # (true, Dict{String, Any}("OUT" => "out"))

-@submit also works with Programs:
+also works with Program

 program_job2 = @submit IN1=`in1` IN2=2 OUT="out" touch_run_id_file=false p